TomArcher/technical-blog/content/posts/meeting-diet/index.md

 ## The Thought Experiment

 Imagine you have ten meetings on your calendar this week.
 Each one consumes a certain number of minutes and drains a certain amount of cognitive energy.
 Some are critical (roadmap syncs, 1:1 mentoring sessions), while others could probably be skipped without much consequence.
 With products that can summarize any meeting you miss, the real challenge isn't fear of missing out, it's fear of wasting time.
-Therefore, the question becomes: which meetings earn a place in your week, and which should be left to the AI to summarize?
+Therefore, the question becomes: which meetings earn a place in your week, and which should be left to AI to summarize?

 Now add two constraints: